 Eczema is a common, noncontagious skin condition that can cause itching, rashes, rough patches, and pain.

 These symptoms frequently disappear with age.
-About 95 percent of children with eczema have no symptoms after 20 years.
+About

 When eczema causes itchiness, it can prevent or disrupt sleep, but bathing, moisturizing, and taking medication regularly can significantly reduce symptoms.